munificent/craftinginterpreters/book/a-map-of-the-territory.md

 </aside>

-## "Compilers" versus "interpreters"
+## Compilers and interpreters

+Now that I've stuffed your head with dictionary's worth of programming language jargon, we can finally address a question that's plagued programmers since time
-A perennial question in languages is, "What's the difference between a compiler and an interpreter?"
-Now we know enough to answer that with some fidelity.
+immemorial: "What's the difference between a compiler and an interpreter?"

-This is sort of like asking what's the difference between a fruit and a vegetable.
-That *sounds* like a single binary either-or choice, but actually "fruit" is a botanical term and "vegetable" is culinary.
+It turns out that this like asking the difference between a fruit and a vegetable.
+That *sounds* like a single binary either-or choice, but actually "fruit" is a *botanical* term and "vegetable" is *culinary*.
 One does not imply the negation of the other.
-There are fruits that aren't vegetables (apples) and vegetables that are not fruits (carrots), but also plants that are *both* fruits and vegetables (tomatoes).
+There are fruits that aren't vegetables (apples) and vegetables that are not fruits (carrots), but also edible plants that are both fruits *and* vegetables (tomatoes).

 <span name="veg"></span></span>